 The Marshmallow Test and Self-Control

 Willpower is a strange thing.
 We use it to try and control our actions, but the more we use it, the weaker it becomes.
 Monday morning we stand strong against junk food and eat a healthy breakfast, but by the evening we're ordering pizza and dessert.
-Throughout the course of the day the increasing power of temptations make "caving in" all but inevitable for many.
+Throughout the day the increasing power of temptations makes "caving in" all but inevitable for many.
 Now researchers may know why.

 Willpower is a limited resource.
 When you wake up in the morning, you have a lot, but as you use it throughout the day, it diminishes.
 It's like a muscle.
 If you work your biceps, they eventually get exhausted from the effort and have to recover.
 Self-control acts the same way.
 Use it a lot and eventually it's too weak to help.

 The ability you have to control yourself has long-term implications.
 In 1970 Walter Mischel started something now called the Stanford Marshmallow Test.
 It was a study on delayed gratification.

 Dr. Mischel and his colleagues gave preschoolers a plate with a treat, like a marshmallow, pretzel or cookie.
 Then they would give the child a choice.
 The child was told the researcher had to leave for a few minutes.
 If the child waited until the researcher returned, they would get two treats.
 If they couldn't wait, they should ring a bell and the researcher would return immediately, but they could only eat the treat in front of them.

 Over 600 children were tested in the experiment.
 A small percentage ate the treat right away.
 Of the ones who tried to wait, about a third were able to wait long enough to double their treats.